 In my blog I currently reports about bird life and nature of the island of Cyprus with Infos, images and video.

-Older articles from 2017 to 2011 you can find in my Blog Archives with many infos and photos as well.
+Blog articles from 2018 to 2011 you can find in my Blog Archives with many infos and photos as well.

 Note: you can find more photos of the birds shown here on the blog in the taxonomic list photo gallery

 Every day, new bird species arrive on the island, showing meldelists which and how many new species are spotted every day from east to west at different locations.

 Many reports come from the local birdwatchers and photographers, but also many tourists who have travelled especially to observe the spring bird migration, have their fun and successfully enrich the meldelists with their sightings.

 I just always look around my residence and am surprised once again what there is so close to seeing one of interesting, newly arrived bird species.